-Locate in the northwest of Ho Chi Minh City, Cu Chi Tunnels is a famous place not only in Vietnam but also worldwide.
+Located in the northwest of Ho Chi Minh City, Tunnels of Cu Chi a famous place not only in Vietnam but also worldwide.
 This is a unique defence wonder that was hand-dug during the French occupation, then expanded during the later conflicts with the United States and their henchman in the 1960s and 70s.
 Until today, the network consists of approximately 250km of tunnels, spreading like a cobweb in the ground, with continuous works such as trenches, battle dens, booby traps, hospitals, living and meeting areas, storage areas, water wells, kitchens…

 Where should you go?
 Ben Dinh or Ben Duoc?